it3049c-fall22-henderson/js-and-dom-exercises-grantkollar/README.md

 Instructions to this assignment can be found [here](https://it3049c.github.io/Material/Assignments/2.JavaScript_Exercises/).

 ## Checklist:
-- [ ] update the assignment checks above to the correct link. - Done Automatically
+- [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] All Unit tests passed.
+- [x] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 (You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment:
+20
 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+I learned a lot about event listeners and changing information inside of an HTML document with Javascript.
+I was a bit confused on the Arrays because my test would fail but I tried them using another compiler and they worked fine.
 ### How long it took you to finish this?
+2 hours